 Meet our team

-BCM’s core team and trustees have many interests and areas of experience.
+BCM’s core team, associates and trustees have many interests and areas of experience.
 We share a love of Birmingham and a passion to help people feel inspired and confident about making things happen in our wonderful city.

 Becky Coley